thosgood/this-weeks-finds/markdown/51-100/week078.md

 Second, if you have a category C, you can form a new category C^op^, the opposite of C, which has the same objects as C, and has the arrows in C turned around backwards.
-In other words, a morphism f: × → y in C^op^ is defined to be a morphism f: y → x in C, and the composite fg of morphisms in C^op^ is defined to be their composite gf in C. C^op^ is like a through-the-looking-glass version of C where they do everything backwards.
-A functor F: C^op^ → D is also called a "contravariant" functor from C to D, since we can think of it as a screwy functor from C to D with F(fg) = F(g)F(f) instead of the usual F(fg) = F(f)F(g).
+In other words, a morphism f: × \to y in C^op^ is defined to be a morphism f: y \to x in C, and the composite fg of morphisms in C^op^ is defined to be their composite gf in C. C^op^ is like a through-the-looking-glass version of C where they do everything backwards.
+A functor F: C^op^ \to D is also called a "contravariant" functor from C to D, since we can think of it as a screwy functor from C to D with F(fg) = F(g)F(f) instead of the usual F(fg) = F(f)F(g).
 Whenever you see this perverse contravariant behavior going on, you